AI agent handoff

 ROG Ally X remains the established Windows handheld benchmark for players who want broad PC launcher access without jumping to the newest premium tier.
 Its 80Wh battery, 120Hz VRR screen, 24GB memory, and improved ergonomics still make it one of the easiest Windows models to justify.

-ASUS ROG Ally X is strongest where Broad Windows launcher support makes it a strong fit for Steam, Game Pass, Epic, GOG, mods, and mixed PC libraries, The 80Wh battery, 120Hz VRR display, stronger cooling, and improved grips address many first-generation Windows-handheld complaints, It has enough performance and community familiarity to feel like a known quantity next to newer, more specialized rivals.
-Those strengths make it feel less like a spec-sheet pick and more like a product with a clear reason to exist in its category.
+What works well: Broad Windows launcher support makes it a strong fit for Steam, Game Pass, Epic, GOG, mods, and mixed PC libraries.
+The 80Wh battery, 120Hz VRR display, stronger cooling, and improved grips address many first-generation Windows-handheld complaints.
+It has enough performance and community familiarity to feel like a known quantity next to newer, more specialized rivals.

 What stands out